worldveil/impulse-response-audio-files/README.md

     print(f"{transform.__class__.__name__}: {transform.parameters}")
 ```

+## Or, in pure torch...

-or, if you'd just like to do it in torch without the `audiomentions` package:
+If you'd just like to do it in torch without the `audiomentions` package:

 ```python
 import torch